Kiosk.Net Tools

 You can calculate how long it will take an IM session using this forumula:

-1. Take the largest of a) number of IM lines or b) number of items (notecards, objects, LMs, etc.) to send out
+1. Take the largest of a) number of IM lines x 0.75 or b) number of items (notecards, objects, LMs, etc.) to send out x 0.38

 Your total is the number of seconds per person it will take.